diplodocuslongus/tips_and_tricks/README.md

     /usr
     ├── bin [3260 entries exceeds filelimit, not opening dir] ├── include [1110 entries exceeds filelimit, not opening dir]

+### search string in files

+Use ripgrep.

+Limit search to specific files (extension)

+Search for a string in c and python files ('c' includes .h, .c but not cpp)

+    rg search_string --type t c --type py

+This works also (no spaec):

+    rg search_string -tc -tpy

+Exclude file types:

+    rg search_string --type-not cpp

+or:

+    rg search_string -Tcpp

+All file types:

+    rg --type-list

 # ffmpeg